 The shoulder and low seasons still attract tourists, but not in huge numbers.
 Most hotels and rental services offer attractive discounts for tourists.
 There are plenty of events to keep the tourists entertained thought-out the year.

 For a Bahamas yacht charter, pricing and availability will depend on the season.
 During the peak season, you will expect to pay the highest prices for yacht charters.
 For a catamaran rental in Bahamas, you can expect to pay on average of 450€ per day and for sailboats a bit lower averaging 350€ per day.
 Keep in mind that when chartering a yacht, you will have extra fees including fuel, port fees and any other extras.
 For motorboats, the range is quite wide due to the number of boats available.
 The best is to sort by type of activity and then find the boat the best suits your project.

 In the Bahamas, due to the demand, you will need to book your boat as early as possible.
-If you're looking to charter in December, we recommend starting your search in the summer as boats begin to get booked rapidly.
+If you're looking to charter a sailboat in the Bahamas in December, we recommend starting your search in the summer as boats begin to get booked rapidly.

 To charter in the Bahamas, you will need a license and you will have to present your nautical CV.
 This nautical CV is meant to display your previous experience in regards to previous waters you've sailed and what kind of boats you've captained.
 If you do not hold a valid license or do not have enough experience, you can charter a boat with a skipper.
 A huge perk of having your own skipper is they are locals and from the area.
 They will be able to give you some insight into the sailing area as well as showing you some of the hidden gems in the Bahamas.

 Visit by boat the islands that form one of the most beautiful archipelagos in the world.
 Enjoy each of the cays with their white sandy beaches and crystal clear waters.